ljsinclair/ljsinclair/pulsar-edit/pulsar-essential-writers.md

 # Essential packages for writers using pulsar edit

-I've been using Pulsar edit (and predecessor Atom edit) to write markdown content for about five years and have found these packages essential to my workflow.
+I've been using Pulsar edit (and predecessor Atom edit) to write markdown content for about five years and find these packages essential to my workflow.

-They're in addition to the [pulsar essential packages](https://github.com/ljsinclair/ljsinclair/blob/main/pulsar-edit/pulsar-essential-writers.md) I also use.

 ## Core packages that are really useful